Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

   isConvertibleToArray( jsonObject );                               // true
   std::vector< Integrator > integrators = getAs< std::vector< Integrator > >( jsonObject );

-.. note:: :class:`json` objects of value type :literal:`array` (or convertible to array) are not only convertible to :class:`std::vector` , they can also be used to create e.g. an :literal:`Eigen::Matrix` or an :literal:`std::set`.
+.. note:: :class:`json` objects of value type :jsontype:`array` (or convertible to array) are not only convertible to :class:`std::vector` , they can also be used to create e.g. an :literal:`Eigen::Matrix` or an :literal:`std::set`.
 The :literal:`to_json` and :literal:`from_json` functions for :literal:`Eigen::Matrix` are defined in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`, making use of the custom :literal:`from_json` implementation for :class:`std::vector` (i.e. the :class:`json` object is first converted to a vector of vectors, and then to an :literal:`Eigen::Matrix`).

 .. warning:: No custom implementation of the :literal:`from_json` function for :literal:`std::set` is provided by :literal:`json_interface`, since this type is not used by Tudat (as of now).
-In the future, if one wants to use the :literal:`getValue` function with :literal:`std::set` as template argument, the default :literal:`from_json` function for :literal:`std::set` will have to be overridden to allow conversion of :class:`json` objects of value type :literal:`object` to :literal:`std::set`, in a similar way as been done for :literal:`std::vecotr` in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`.
+In the future, if one wants to use the :literal:`getValue` function with :literal:`std::set` as template argument, the default :literal:`from_json` function for :literal:`std::set` will have to be overridden to allow conversion of :class:`json` objects of value type :jsontype:`object` to :literal:`std::set`, in a similar way as been done for :literal:`std::vecotr` in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`.

 .. note:: The :literal:`to_json` function of :literal:`std::map` and :literal:`std::unordered_map` have been overridden in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`, so that the special keys are not assigned to the converted map.